 Were I on this trail a month from now, my antenna would be up for rattlesnakes.
 But this is early March, and those slithery devils are likely still coiled in their dens, awaiting warmer temperatures.

 I’m in Leslie Gulch in southeast Oregon, about two hours from the Treasure Valley.
-The area is famous for its hoodoos – towering columns of compressed volcanic ash.
+The area is famous for its hoodoos — towering columns of compressed volcanic ash.
 About 15 million years ago, two explosions blasted this material, along with fragments of solid rock, over a wide area.
 Those fragments, if large enough, protected the ash beneath them from rain and streams that eroded away the surrounding material, leaving spires and ribs of compacted ash and their capstones.
-Eventually, water will erode those too.
+There’s more going on to create this geology than just the protective nature of the capstones.
+Some of the ash was so superheated that it welded into nearly solid rock, toward the center of the deposits.
+(Thanks to the U.S. Geological Survey for the information.)
+Eventually, water will erode all of this.

 But that’s a long time off.